-Prior to entering private practice, Josh served as an assistant district attorney in Iredell and Alexander Counties for nearly three years where he tried numerous criminal cases.
-He also honorably served in the United States Army Reserve.
+Prior to entering private practice, Mr. Dearman served as an assistant district attorney for nearly three years where he tried numerous criminal cases.
+He has served in the United States Army Reserve.

-He is a member of the Forsyth County Bar (31st), the North Carolina Bar Association, and serves on the Board of the Forsyth County Young Lawyers Association.
+He is a member of the Forsyth County Bar, the North Carolina Bar Association, and serves on the Board of the Forsyth County Young Lawyers Association.
 Mr. Dearman is a North Carolina native having grown up in Statesville,.

 Admitted to Practice: